RoshanVemula/ITIS-Project/README.md

 * 1.06 GHz Processor (Minimum)

 To run this project, install pycharm (the latest version) and setup the software.
 Install the above mentioned python packages.
-* To install a python package go to terminal and type the command " pip install package_name "
+* To install a python package, open pycharm > go to terminal > type the command > " pip install package_name "
+* The alternate method is, open command prompt> type the command> " pip install package_name "